jameson-pi/coin/README.md

 # coin
-a program for turning a money into dollars and save ammounts
+a program for turning a money into dollars